collective/collective.civicrm/README.rst

     :height: 640px
     :width: 640px

-Go to the @@find-contacts view at the site root and start making searches.
+Go to the @@civicrm-find-contacts view at the site root and start making searches.
 You can search for contacts by name or email, and you can filter the results by contact type, group and tag.

 .. figure:: https://raw.github.com/collective/collective.civicrm/master/search.png